craftercms/docs/source/developers/cook-books/blueprint/index.rst

        * You can apply this similarly for headers, footers, log in floating forms, and many more.
     * Use drag and drop but keep it to a minimum.
 At the moment, you can't limit what kind of components can be dropped into a container, so this enormous amount of flexibility can make for a confusing user experience.
 Picture having a page with a group of sections, that each contains headers.
 If both sections and headers are drag and droppable, an user could accidentally drop a section inside another section without noticing instead of just reordering.
 It could be more comfortable that only sections are drag and droppable.
     * You can use label controls to add additional information to the content type's form.
 This is useful to add tips or additional information for advanced controls.
-    * Prefer repeating groups over child components.
-Child components are ultimately more versatile, but if you are only going to repeat text, and that text is not going to appear outside the repeating group again, it's a better user experience to just use a repeating group.
+    * Prefer repeating groups over shared/embedded components.
+Shared/embedded components are ultimately more versatile, but if you are only going to repeat text, and that text is not going to appear outside the repeating group again, it's a better user experience to just use a repeating group.

        * Bear in mind that you can't have nested repeating groups, so only the innermost repetition can be a repeating group.
     * You can set up folders for specific content types, and you can enforce them by using ``<paths>`` in your types' config.xml.
 Use ``includes`` whenever you want to *whitelist* some paths, and use ``excludes`` to *blacklist* some paths, but do not mix them.
 For more examples, see :ref:`content-creation-permissions-section`